Ultimate Escalante Photo Tour

 - Tour Length: 2-day Minimum.
 Expect 8-9 hours each day.

 - Drive Time: Variable – depends where we go.
 We will be based out of Escalante, UT and many of the locations are accessed via Hole-in-the-Rock road.
 This road can be very rough.

 - Time Spent on Location: Variable - depends on itinerary.

 - Tour Departure Time: The time given on the booking is just a placeholder until we figure out which location(s) you want to visit.
 Note that we operate on Utah time which is one hour ahead of Las Vegas.
 During the months of Daylight Savings (approx mid-March through early Nov), Utah is also one hour ahead of Arizona.
 Please take this into consideration if traveling from out of state.

 - Minimum Group Size: Our tours require a minimum of 2 people for the base price.
 After you book, we will try to combine single travelers with others.
 In the event the minimum is not met, you will have the option to pay the 2-person rate and go on a private tour, reschedule to a different date, or cancel and get a full refund.
 Since these are custom tours, it may be more difficult for us to find others to join.

 - Tour Meetup Location: We can meet you either at our office in Kanab, UT or up in Escalante, UT.
 Let us know what would be most convenient for you.

 - Permits: We hold commercial use permits for Grand Staircase Escalante and Glen Canyon.

 - Night Photography: With some of the darkest skies in the lower 48, the Grand Staircase Escalante is one of the best places for night photography.
-Contact Us if you are interested in arranging a night photo tour.
+View our Night Photography Tours for more information.

 - Trip Itinerary: Please let us know which location(s) you are interested in when making your booking.
 The exact trip itinerary is kept flexible to account for current conditions and weather.